Differential system related to Krawtchouk polynomials: iterated regularisation and Painlev\'e equation: Introduction

+Indeed, we give two alternatives to establish a connection with the fifth Painlev\'{e} equation, the first one only involving the regularisation of the differential system and a second alternative thoughtout polynomial regularisation (see Figure~\ref{diagrama} for more details).

 The structure of this paper is as follows.
-In section~\ref{obtaining the system}, following~\cite{Krawtchouk Polynomials} we explain how system~\eqref{original system} can be deduced.
-Section~\ref{regularisation} is devoted to the regularisation of system~\eqref{original system} and iterated regularisation is studied in section~\ref{iterated regularisation}.
-In that section we also address how iterated regularisation enables us to study connection to $P_V$.
+In Section~\ref{obtaining the system}, following~\cite{Krawtchouk Polynomials}, we explain how system~\eqref{original system2} can be deduced.
+Section~\ref{regularisation} is devoted to the regularisation of this system and iterated regularisation is studied in Section~\ref{iterated regularisation}.
+In Section~\ref{conection PV}, we address how iterated regularisation enables us to study the connection to $P_V$.
+In Section~\ref{polynomial reg}, we apply one more iteration of the regularisation procedure and obtain polynomial systems which are reduced directly to the fifth Painlev\'{e} equation.
+Here, we also include a colored graph (Figure~\ref{diagrama}) with the main information of Sections \ref{regularisation} and \ref{iterated regularisation}, summarising the regularisation process and the connections with the fifth Painlev\'{e} equation.
+Finally, in Section~\ref{hamiltonian} we observe that the regular systems obtained in previous sections are Hamiltonian.
 All the computations presented in this work were carried out using \ma \textit{14.1.}